-I used to go to three WWWF cards a month in NYC.
+I used to go to three WWWF cards a month in New York City.
 It was a magnificent time.

 Some, like Billy Robinson or Don Kent, you would never see again.
 Others down the road became regulars.
 And when a young Greg Valentine or Ric Flair were showcased at their MSG debut, you just sensed they were a diamond in the rough, a legend in the making.
 And it was the simplest of formulas that worked for Vince McMahon Sr.